hongyukeji/plugin-theme/README.md

 ## What a mess!

-Hongyukeji\Theme works on top of Hongyukeji\Plugin.
+Hongyukeji\PluginTheme works on top of Hongyukeji\Plugin.
 This means it has built-in support for plugin-like stuff, that you can use or ignore at will.
 We use it to allow re-skinning and hooking links on the interface.

 We created our own Theme system because other theme systems were nothing more than View managers, monolithic and raw.